Over-the-counter (OTC) dental devices for snoring sound so great!

 They may kill themselves (and others) should they fall asleep in unsuitable circumstances

-Diagnosed sleep apnoea sufferers are up to 15 times more likely to have road traffic accidents3.
+Diagnosed (and untreated) sleep apnoea sufferers are up to 15 times more likely to have road traffic accidents3.
 They may injure or kill themselves (and others) should they fall asleep driving or performing a similar vigilance critical activity.

 I recently created these posts (and updated some older ones):